Durchstarten – Questions and Answers

 Where does the money for Durchstarten come from?

 Durchstarten is a project of the Berliner Projektfonds Kulturelle Bildung.
-This fund is a funding programme of the Berlin government organised by Stiftung für Kulturelle Weiterbildung und Kulturberatung.
+This fund is a funding programme of the city of Berlin organized by Stiftung für Kulturelle Weiterbildung und Kulturberatung.
 The project fund receives about 3 million EUR per year in order to support artistic projects with young people.

 Application